 Noah Canavan is an award-winning filmmaker, currently based in Boston, MA.
 Coming from Quincy, Illinois, Noah ventured to the East Coast in 2014 to expand his work in the independent world of cinema.
-He earned his Master's of Fine Arts degree from Emerson College Film & Media Art program in the Fall of 2017, and he was honored with the Departmental Award of Excellence.
-In 2014, he graduated with his Bachelor's degree in graphic design and photography, with a minor in film production.
+He earned his Master of Fine Arts degree from Emerson College Film & Media Art program in the Fall of 2017, where he was honored with the program’s Departmental Award of Excellence.

-Noah has over 20 films to his name, with work selected in over two dozen festivals, including the Festival de Cannes.
-Noah has been nominated for best director at multiple Film Festivals, and his work has won Best of Festival, Best Short Film, and Best Student Short Film.
-His work in graphic design has achieved Addy Awards, and his photography has been displayed within and on the cover of magazines, as well as exhibited in multiple galleries and cafes.
+Noah has over 20 films to his name, with work selected in over 40 festivals, including the Festival de Cannes.
+Noah has won over a dozen awards as a filmmaker, including Best of Festival, Best Short Film, and Best Student Short Film.
+His graphic design has gained Addy Awards, and his photography has been displayed on international magazine covers, as well as exhibited in multiple galleries and cafes.

 - AWARDS -